Export Control Home

 Export Controlled Items

-Definitions related to export control items.
+Definitions and guidance related to export control items.

 Training & Resources

-Export control guidance related to international Travel.
+Export control resources related to international travel guidelines, best practices, and requirements.

-Export control guidance related to international Shipments.
+Export control guidance related to international shipments including hand carried items.

 Let’s Work Together and Comply